ShamelLakin/ShamelLakin/README.md

 ## This is only the start of something groundbreaking glad you dropped by
-I'm a Full-Stack software engineer who uses code as a means to make progress in our world.
+I'm a full-stack software engineer who uses code as a means to make progress in our world.
-As a software engineer I put my heart into detail and project completion.
+I put my heart into detail and project completion.

 ## Project - Job.Bnb